Unwind Direction & Other Roll Label Terms

 We process a lot of labels on rolls, both spot color and four-color (CMYK).
-People sometimes have questions about some of the roll label terminology we use on our quoters and landing pages, like unwind direction.
-So here's a short primer of terms you might see when ordering labels on rolls.
+People often ask about the roll label terms we use on our quotes and landing pages.
+So here’s a short primer of terms you might see when ordering labels on rolls.

 Unwind Direction

 The first, slightly confusing, roll label term is unwind direction.
-This refers to how the labels are oriented on the roll.
-There are four unwind directions, used in two different styles of roll label, for a total of eight ways to have your roll labels made.
+This refers to the orientation of the labels on the roll.
+There are four ways to unwind roll labels, used in two styles, for a total of eight options for making them.

 Roll Winding

-In addition, there are two ways that the labels can be wound on the roll.
-The most common way is “wound out,” where the label face is on the outside of the roll.
-All the above examples are wound out.
-Rolls can also be wound in, with the labels on the interior of the roll and the backing on the outside.
+Additionally, two ways exist for winding the labels on the roll.
+The most common way is “wound out,” where the label face is on the outside the roll.
+You can also wind in rolls, with the labels on the interior of the roll and the backing on the outside.

-Because it is by far the most commonly requested, the quoters on our roll label pages - multi-purpose (spot color) and process (CMYK or 4-color) - only offer the “wound out” style.
-We can also do "wound in."
-If you want that style, you can contact Customer Care directly from the page to order that.
+Our roll label pages only offer the “wound out” style for the most commonly requested quoters.
+These quoters are multi-purpose (spot color) and process (CMYK or 4-color).
+We can also do “wound in.”
+If you desire that style, you can directly contact Customer Care from the page to order that.

 Roll Dimensions

-We have two optional fields on the quoters, one that applies to machine application (maximum roll diameter) and one for hand application (labels per roll).
+We have two choices for the quoters: one for machines (maximum roll size) and one for hand use (labels per roll).

-For machine-applied labels, you probably want the largest roll that your machine can handle (to minimize how often you need to reload).
+For machine labels, get the biggest roll your machine can handle to reduce how often you have to reload.
 So you’d enter the maximum diameter, according to your machine specs, in the first field.
 We can make rolls that are between 8” and 16” inches in diameter.

-If you are hand applying the labels, it may be more efficient to have multiple, smaller quantity rolls, so several people can be labeling your products simultaneously.
+If you are manually putting on labels, it may be more efficient to use smaller rolls.
+This way, multiple people can label your products simultaneously.
 Use the second optional field here to enter the number of labels you want per roll.
 This is most commonly between 500 to 2,500 labels per roll, but can be as little as 250 per roll.

 So, for example, if you're ordering 1,000 labels, and enter 250 per roll in this section, you'll get four rolls.
 Assuming you have the people available for label application, you can apply them four times as fast!